annschulte/annschulte/README.md

 # Hi, I'm Ann
 #### I'm a software developer based out of Omaha, NE.
 I'd describe myself as a builder.
 I love the process of creating, whether it be in the form of new technology or a diy home project.
 I get a lot of enjoyment from using my hands and creativity.

 🧱 I’m currently building  [Plexus](https://plexusaero.space/)

-❤️ I love family, sports (watching & playing), dogs and diy projects.
+❤️ I love family, philosophy, dogs and diy projects.

-✨ Email me at **aschulte1919@gmail.com** I would love to talk

 <p align="left">